 - Court records become public, so everything that happens in a lawsuit is no longer a private matter.
 On the other hand, settlements happen behind closed doors and remain private.

-If you sustained an injury in a motorcycle accident, schedule a free consultation with one of our Hickory, NC motorcycle accident attorneys.
+If you sustained an injury in a motorcycle accident, schedule a free consultation with DeMayo Law Offices.
 We’ll review your case and help you make the best decision for seeking compensation.
 Whether your case is big or small, you can depend on the fact that you’ll be a priority for us.
-We care about our clients and will provide you with excellent customer service, honest communication, and emotional support.
+Our Hickory, NC motorcycle accident attorneys and everyone at our firm cares about our clients and will provide you with excellent customer service, honest communication, and emotional support.